-To keep our children safe, it is essential they are media literate, and have boundaries.
+To keep our children safe, it is essential they are media literate and have boundaries.
 Holding regular discussions within the household around online safety, challenges and dangers, fake news, the algorithms, echo chambers and so on is key.

-Should you allow your daughter(s) to have a smartphone, we recommend following expert advice and agreeing family rules including setting up parental controls, enabling Ask to Buy, setting up screen time, app limits and content & privacy restrictions, removing phones from bedrooms especially during homework and overnight, password sharing, regularly checking your child's phones, and delaying, avoiding or limiting social media and web browsing.
+Should you allow your daughter(s) to have a smartphone and/or social media, we recommend following expert advice and researching apps to understand the dangers and risks before they are allowed, agreeing family rules including setting up parental controls, using family pairing, enabling Ask to Buy, setting up screen time, app limits and content & privacy restrictions, removing phones from bedrooms especially during homework and overnight, password sharing, regularly checking your child's phones, and delaying/avoiding/limiting social media and web browsing.